 Chabot Space & Science Center (Oakland)

-Ring in 2018 with your kids, and the rest of the planet, at this daytime Balloon Drop Celebration happening at 11am, 1pm, and 4pm.
+Ring in 2020 with your kids at this daytime Balloon Drop Celebration happening at 11 am, 1 pm, and 4 pm.
 Children 5 and under are separated from the bigger kids.
-Some times/ages still available.
-Space is limited and registration is required.
-Price is $5 additional to entrance fees.
-Register here >
+Pre-registration is required.

 John's Incredible New Year (Newark)

 For $20 per person, enjoy nearly all-you-can-eat and all-you-can-play arcade games and rides, pretty rad.
 New Year's accessories like hats, glow sticks, and noise maker provided.
 Ball drops on the big screen.
 Kids also earn prizes along the way.
 VIP upgrade offers more games available for $10 extra per person.